Odunlade Adekola: Early life

 Adekola was born and raised in Abeokuta, Ogun State, and he is a native of Otun Ekiti, Ekiti State.

 Education

-Odunlade Adekola attended St John's Primary School and St. Peter's College in Abeokuta, Ogun State and then obtaining the West African School Certificate Examination before he proceeded to Moshood Abiola Polytechnic,(MAPOLY) where he received a diploma certificate.
+Odunlade Adekola attended St. John's Primary School and St. Peter's College in Abeokuta, Ogun State and then obtained the West African School Certificate (WASCE) Examination before he proceeded to Moshood Abiola Polytechnic,(MAPOLY) where he received a diploma certificate.
 Odunlade proceeded to further his education and in May 2018, he received a degree in Bachelors of Business Administration at the University of Lagos.

 Career

 Odunlade Adekola began his acting career in 1996, the same year he joined the Association of Nigeria Theatre Arts practitioners.
 He has starred in, scripted, produced and directed several Nigerian films also known as Nollywood over the years.
 In April 2014, Adekola won the Africa Movie Academy Award for the best actor of the year.
 In December 2015, he marked his entrance into the Nigerian music industry.
 Photographs of Odunlade during filming are widely used as internet memes across the Nigerian websphere.